-Pascal Smet is State Secretary of the Brussels-Capital Region, responsible for Urbanism and Heritage, European and International Relations, Foreign Trade and Firefighting and Emergency medical Assistance.
+Pascal Smet is State Secretary of the Brussels-Capital Region, responsible for Urbanism and Heritage, European and International Relations, Foreign Trade and Fire fighting and Emergency medical Assistance, as well as VGC college member for Culture, Youth, Sport, Community Centres, Living Together and Diversity.

 He has one great motivation and source of inspiration for his work in Brussels: the city itself.